cunnia3/AU_UAV_ROS_Fsquared/README.md

 ROS INSTALL

-This is intended to be run on an Ubuntu device (Versions 11.10 – 12.0.4 have been verified).
+ROS is intended to be run on an Ubuntu (Unix based) OS (Versions 11.10 – 12.0.4 have been verified).
 However, you may be able to operate it on a Windows or Mac through a virtual machine.
-The suggested VB is provided at http://nootrix.com/downloads/ (The ROS Fuerte Version).
-Step by step instructions are provided here: http://nootrix.com/2012/09/virtualizing-ros/.
-Once the NOOTRIX virtual box is installed, the ROS environment comes preconfigured.
+The suggested VM is provided at http://nootrix.com/downloads/ (The ROS Fuerte Version).
+Step by step install instructions are provided here: http://nootrix.com/2012/09/virtualizing-ros/.
 After the ROS environment is configured and the AU_UAV_stack is in the ros_workplace, you are ready for ROS compilation and execution.

-ROS COMPILE / EXECUTION

-To compile type "rosmake AU_UAV_stack"

-To run type "roslaunch AU_UAV_ROS <launchfile>"
-	-launchfiles are provided in AU_UAV_ROS/launch

-GUI INSTALL / COMPILE
+GUI INSTALL

 1. To get started with the GUI subset of the project, you will need to start with a Ubuntu Linux machine that has the ROS system installed (See Above) and the AU UAV package loaded.
 2. Next, navigate to http://qt-project.org/downloads and click on “Qt libraries 4.8.4 for Linux/X11 (225 MB)”.
 This will start a fairly large download that might take some time.
 If prompted on where to save it, just pick a folder with a path that you can easily remember.
 (Note: Please ensure that the correct version is downloaded.
 Portions of the file saving code are version-specific.)